When is Martin Scorsese's new movie The Irishman released on Netflix? Will it be available in cinemas too?

 An exact date is yet to be confirmed, but a teaser trailer below has confirmed that The Irishman will be released on the streaming service in the autumn of 2019.

 The trailer also marries up with what The Irishman star Sebastian Maniscalco previously teased.
-Speaking on the Joe Rogan podcast, the actor said he believed the film would have an October release date.
+Speaking on the Joe Rogan podcast, the actor said he believed the film would have an October release date, but first it is due to premiere at the New York Film Festival on 27th September.

 - New on Netflix: the best movies and TV shows released every day